Chandan118/Bio-Inspired-Navigation/README.md

-"""
-Bio Inspired Navigation  Reproducible Data Generator (Data S1)
+Bio-Inspired Navigation  Reproducible Data Generator (Data S1)

 This project contains the complete codebase to reproducibly generate all datasets and key figures for the supplemental file `Data S1`.